onepict/awesome-cfp/README.md

 # awesome-cfp
-A collection of awesome Call For Papers to never miss to speak anymore 🗣
+A collection of Call For Papers to never miss to speak anymore 🗣

 ## Opened registrations